 I see it all the time.
 Bloggers who tweet out irrelevant information about the back end of their business.
 Unless you’re blogging about blogging, your readers most likely do not care that Pinterest did some something funny, or how many followers you gained.

 Everything you publish should purposeful and for the benefit of your audience.
 If you want to network and chit-chat with other bloggers, I recommend having two accounts per platform.
 Once account for connecting with your audience, and a second you can use for networking with your peers.

-Secondly, do not follow people who do not support you!
+Rule 2: Do not follow people who do not support you!

 Do not build another person’s celebrity!
 If you are interested in reading the tweets of some blogging OG, then add them to a list on Twitter where you can see their tweets without following them.
 Every person you follow who won’t follow you is robbing you.
 Invest your time in people who value and respect what you have to share.

 Most of the blogging OGs do not even run their own social media accounts, so if you think following some industry top dog is going to get you some recognition eventually, you will most likely be disappointed.

 Instead of chasing some industry influencer, spend your time developing relationships with people who really matter, your fans.
 Share the content of people who share your content, instead of chit-chatting with other bloggers, reach out to your non-blogger fans.